Dry Keratoconjunctivitis

 Peripheral Corneal Ulcer

-Location: Groove-like thinning along 1–2 mm from the limbus.
+Location: Groove-like thinning along the corneal limbus, 1–2 mm from the edge.

-Progression: Expands circumferentially in a crescent shape and may rapidly lead to perforation.
+Progression: It expands circumferentially in a crescent shape and may rapidly lead to perforation.

 Scleritis is classified according to the Watson classification into anterior scleritis (diffuse, nodular, necrotizing) and posterior scleritis, with necrotizing being the most severe 7).
-Approximately 30–50% of scleritis patients have a systemic autoimmune disease, with RA being the most common 5).
+Approximately 30–50% of patients with scleritis have an associated systemic autoimmune disease, with RA being the most common 5).

-Scleritis involves inflammation of the blood vessels in the sclera (deep layer of the white of the eye) and is accompanied by severe eye pain (deep, throbbing).
-The redness is dark red and does not easily blanch with pressure.
-Conjunctivitis involves superficial redness that is bright red, with mild pain or burning sensation, and the redness easily blanches with pressure.
-If scleritis is suspected, prompt ophthalmologic evaluation is necessary.
+Scleritis involves inflammation of the blood vessels in the sclera (deep layer of the white of the eye) and is accompanied by severe eye pain (deep, throbbing pain).
+The redness is dark red and does not easily disappear when pressure is applied to the blood vessels.
+Conjunctivitis presents with superficial redness that is bright red, with mild pain or a burning sensation, and the redness easily fades with pressure.
+If scleritis is suspected, prompt ophthalmological consultation is necessary.

-Ocular involvement in RA results from autoimmune-mediated systemic vasculitis and granulomatous inflammation spreading to the scleral and limbal vessels 11).
+Ocular involvement in RA results from systemic vasculitis and granulomatous inflammation due to autoimmune mechanisms spreading to the scleral and corneal limbal vessels11).

 Patients who develop necrotizing scleritis or peripheral corneal ulcers have been reported to have a reduced 10-year survival rate 8), and these ocular lesions serve as indicators of systemic vasculitis activity.

 The diagnosis of RA is based on the 2010 ACR/EULAR classification criteria 9).
-Four domains are scored: number of swollen joints, serological tests (RF, anti-CCP antibody), symptom duration, and acute-phase reactants (CRP, ESR).
+It scores four domains: number of swollen joints, serological tests (RF, anti-CCP antibodies), symptom duration, and acute-phase reactants (CRP, ESR).

 |---|---|---|